The Challenge (TV series): Overview

-A season's typical multitude of cast members are usually divided up into separate teams or pairs according to a certain criteria, which varies from season to season.
-The criteria that teams have been arranged by over the show's history have ranged from gender, the contestants' original show, heroic/villainous status, rivals, ride or dies, countries, family and ex-romantic partners of contestants.
-Each of the opposing teams compete in numerous missions in order to win prizes and advance in the overall game.
-Following each mission, a team or a cast member is voted into an elimination round to take on the least successful team from the previous mission, or the winning team gets to choose a team for elimination to face off against another team determined by different circumstances.
-In elimination rounds, they must compete against one another to determine which one is eliminated from the season.
-Each season has its own, very distinct elimination round, distinguished from those of other seasons in title, design, and general atmosphere.
-Determining which two teams or two cast members are sent into the episode's elimination round frequently leads to drama and dirty gameplay; this is due to the show's contestants being in charge of who is thrown into elimination rounds.
-Like that of The Real World, sporadically throughout the course of each episode, various contestants are seen privately expressing themselves through reality TV confessionals about the events taking place on the show.
+A season's typical multitude of cast members are usually divided up into separate teams or pairs according to a certain criterion, which varies from season to season.
+The criteria that teams have been arranged by over the show's history have ranged from: gender, the contestants' original show, heroic or villainous status, rivals, countries, family members and ex-romantic partners.
+Contestants compete in numerous missions in order to win prizes and advance in the overall game.
+The format of the competition varies by season.
+In elimination rounds, contestants or teams compete against each other to determine who is eliminated from the season.
+Each season has its own, distinctive elimination round, distinguished from those of other seasons.
+Sporadically throughout the course of each episode, various contestants are seen privately expressing themselves through reality TV confessionals about the events taking place on the show.

-Some seasons, however, have used entirely different formats from the typical: The Island is one Challenge in particular that adopted many features atypical to Real World/Road Rules Challenge, instead taking concepts like that of another reality television game show Survivor; as another example, the first season (Road Rules: All Stars) ironically only included contestants from The Real World and consisted of a much smaller cast before the show was completely restructured in its second season.
+Some seasons, however, have used entirely different formats from the typical ones: The Island is one Challenge in particular that adopted many features atypical to Real World/Road Rules Challenge, instead taking concepts like that of another reality television game show Survivor; as another example, the first season (Road Rules: All Stars) ironically, only included contestants from The Real World and consisted of a much smaller cast before the show was completely restructured in its second season.
 Except for season one, a monetary prize has always been the award for winning the final mission.